70 Collier Street, BarriePhone: 705-726-4242Fax: 705-739-4237

 Barrie ON L4M 4T5

 So staff can best serve you, please have your most recent bill in front of you when calling the City regarding your Water Bill.
-Staff suggest having a pen and paper handy to take notes.

 Information for property owners and tenants with regards to water wastewater billing and payments.